 Q. What is the time commitment involved with membership in a fraternity or sorority?

 A. Greek membership requires a substantial time commitment from every member.
 However, the more time a member spends with the members in their organization and at chapter activities the more benefits a student will receive from their membership.
 Just like any other activity, the amount of time and energy you put into your Greek membership, the more you will get out of the experience.

 Q. Does Barry have Greek Housing?

 A. Barry University does not currently have Fraternity and Sorority Housing on campus.
 Any and all off-campus fraternity and sorority housing is not officially recognized by either the University or National Chapter Offices.
-We are examining the possibility of Greek housing in the future

 Q. What is Barry's policy on Hazing?

 (1) As used in this section, "hazing" means any action or situation which recklessly or intentionally endangers the mental or physical health or safety of a student for the purpose of initiation or admission into or affiliation with any organization operating under the sanction of a postsecondary institution.
 Such term includes, but is not limited to, any brutality of a physical nature, such as whipping, beating, branding, forced calisthenics, exposure to the elements, forced consumption of any food, liquor, drug, or other substance, or other forced physical activity which could adversely affect the physical health or safety of the student, and also includes any activity which would subject the student to extreme mental stress, such as sleep deprivation, forced exclusion from social contact, forced conduct which could result in extreme embarrassment, or other forced activity which could adversely affect the mental health or dignity of the student.